salah-saleh/AuraSpeak/README.md

 - **Web search tool**: Say "search the web about ..." to get web results (Gemini infers query and result length, scrapes and summarizes top links, and extracts a direct answer; only links are shown as results)
 - **Text-to-speech tool**: Say "read this aloud ..." or "speak ..." to hear the text (Gemini polishes the text)
 - **Built-in benchmarking**: Performance monitoring for all major operations
+- **Interrupt and restart**: Press the hotkey again during processing or speech to stop and start over
+- **Graceful shutdown**: Press Ctrl+C to stop the agent and save benchmarks to a file

 ## Project Structure